What to do if…

 Short answer

-Treat this as a potential electrical hazard.
-Reduce load, do one careful reset of the likely breaker and any GFCI/AFCI protection, and if the partial outage persists or anything seems unsafe, call your utility and/or a licensed electrician.
+Treat this as a possible electrical hazard.
+Reduce the load, do one careful reset of the likely breaker and any GFCI or AFCI protection, then call the utility for a widespread or scattered partial outage, or a licensed electrician if the problem persists.

 Do not do these things

-- Don’t remove the electrical panel cover or touch service conductors (leave panel internals to a pro).
+- Don’t remove the electrical panel cover or touch wiring inside the panel.

-- Don’t keep flipping breakers repeatedly or “force” a breaker that won’t reset.
+- Don’t keep flipping breakers repeatedly or force a breaker that will not reset.

-- Don’t use damaged/overheating outlets, or use extension cords as permanent fixes.
+- Don’t use extension cords as a permanent fix.

-- Don’t rely on candles for routine lighting if you can avoid it (use flashlights/headlamps).
+- Don’t rely on candles for routine lighting if you have flashlights, headlamps, or battery lanterns.

 What to do now

-- Check for immediate danger first.
-If you smell burning, hear buzzing/crackling, see smoke/sparks, or an outlet/switch plate is hot:
+Check for immediate danger first.
+If you smell burning, hear buzzing or crackling, see smoke or sparks, or find a hot outlet or switch plate:

 - If you can do it safely, turn OFF the main breaker.

-- Call 911 if there’s fire/smoke or immediate danger.
+- Call 911 if there is fire, smoke, sparking, or immediate danger.

-- Keep it stable until help arrives.
-Leave high-load appliances OFF, keep the affected rooms “quiet” (switches off, non-essential items unplugged), and keep people away from any outlet/switch that seemed warm or abnormal.
+Keep the home stable until help arrives.
+Leave high-load appliances OFF, keep non-essential items unplugged in the affected area, and keep people away from anything that seemed warm, noisy, damaged, or abnormal.

 What can wait

-- You don’t need to figure out which device caused it right now.
+- You don’t need to identify the exact failed device right now.

-- You don’t need to open outlets, remove covers, or test wiring yourself.
+- You don’t need to open outlets, remove switch plates, remove the panel cover, or test wiring yourself.

-- You don’t need to decide on major repairs until a professional identifies the cause.
+- You don’t need to decide on major repairs until the utility or a licensed electrician has checked the cause.

 Important reassurance